sktime/enhancement-proposals/steps/24_categorical_support/step.md

     - categorical present in data: yes/no

     Important case is when categorical data is passed but is not natively supported.

+## About reduction case:

+### Models which support categorical natively that have been identified so far:
+- xgboost
+- lightgbm
+- catboost

+- Note that all these will have to be used via reduction.
+- I suggest creating a wrapper class for these models on top of make_reduction.
+This is only for regressors which support natively and have to be used via reduction.
+The discussion below and designs discussed apply to forecasters but right now, there is no forecasting algorithm which has native support.
+So these regression models in wrapper classes can serve as forecasters with native support.
+- Otherwise as of now, though we are discussing cases like forecaster has native support, categorical passed/not passed etc, there is no forecaster(with native support) in sktime which will use any of this functionality right now.

+Instead of this, the other option of modifying the existing make_reduction to accommodate the native categorical capability of these 3 models will require some form of hard coding because these are from three different libraries(not sklearn regressors) and have different requirements and expectations.(discussed below in req3 and req4)

 ## Solutions for some of the requirements: